#Disinfo2021: October 26 & 27

 Disinformation is a lucrative business and often outsourced for and performed by skilled professionals and commercial marketing firms.
 Outsourcing provides plausible deniability to clients who wish to remain one step removed.

-- Chloe Colliver, Head of Digital Policy and Strategy at the Institute for Strategic Dialogue
+Moderated by Chloe Colliver, Head of Digital Policy and Strategy at the Institute for Strategic Dialogue

 - Ieva Ivanauskaitė, Head Of Business Development at DELFI Lietuva